 The live oak is probably best known for its massive horizontal limbs that give old trees their majestic character.
 The trunk can grow to more than six feet in diameter.
 The leaves remain intact through the winter, then yellow and drop in spring as new leaves expand.
 Trees growing further inland, however, become semi-evergreen, losing some leaves in fall and winter.
 The waxy leaves are resistant to salt spray.

-Live oak leaves and acorn caps
+Live oak (Quercus virginiana) leaves and acorns.

 Live oak is susceptible to leaf blister, a fungal gall that disfigures leaves but does no appreciable harm.
 Several insect galls are also found on live oak.
 No control is available.
 Oak wilt is a serious fungal disease that can kill infected trees within a year or two of infection.
 This disease occurs in only six counties in South Carolina: Chesterfield, Kershaw, Lancaster, Lee, Darlington and Barnwell.
 For more information on problems of oak, refer to the fact sheet HGIC 2006, Oak Diseases & Insect Pests.